What we do

 If you are interested in coming along or know someone who could benefit please contact us in the first instance on 0191 5183358 or E-mail us using our contact form.
 Places are allocated on a referral only basis.

 Dealing with Deafness Rehabilitation Weeks occur three times throughout the year.
-The next Dealing with Deafness Rehabilitation Week will take place from 15th to 18th October 2018 at Bowburn Hall Hotel with a further week scheduled for March 2019.
+The next Dealing with Deafness Rehabilitation Week will take place from 15th to 18th October 2018 (no further places available) at Bowburn Hall Hotel with a further week scheduled for March 2019.
 Please let us know, sooner rather than later, if you would like to attend as places fill up fast.